data-crat/Machine-Learning/README.md

-# Hackathons-Machine-Learning
+# Machine-Learning
-This repo  contains  beginner friendly ways of tackling online hackathons for ML
+## This repo  contains  beginner friendly ways of tackling online hackathons or various problem statements for ML

-1) Big Mart Sales -
+# 1) Big Mart Sales -
 My take on Analytics Vidhya BigMart’s sale(https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/) prediction hackathon.
 We have  to identify the most important variables and to define the best regression model for predicting